Classroom Guidelines

 • Cell phones must be switched off.

-• Students are expected to follow basic (age appropriate) classroom etiquette: raising a hand to speak, keeping hands to themselves, remaining seated when required, demonstrating respect for materials, etc. If there are specific rules applicable to a location or a grade level, the teacher will clearly communicate those requirements at the start of class.
+• Students are expected to follow basic (age appropriate) classroom etiquette: taking turns to speak, keeping hands to themselves, demonstrating respect for materials, etc. If there are specific rules applicable to a location or a grade level, the teacher will clearly communicate those requirements at the start of class.

 Pick-Up Policy